Teenage pilot Zara Rutherford becomes the youngest woman to fly solo around the world

 Rutherford set off from Belgium in mid-August, expecting the journey would take three months.
 But a series of unforeseen setbacks — including visa problems, coronavirus restrictions and bad weather — complicated the travel.
 Originally intending to pass through 52 countries, she ultimately flew through 41.

 When weather forced her to stop in Indonesia, Rutherford had to sleep in the terminal for two nights since she wasn’t permitted to leave the airport.
 In California, she had to fly through wildfire smoke.
-China wouldn’t let hercross its airspace due to coronavirus protocols.
+China wouldn’t let her cross its airspace due to coronavirus protocols.
 And a flat tire left her stuck in Singapore over Christmas.

 But it was flying over Russia that drove the risks of her endeavor home.